Northern Care Alliance NHS Group

 Together as a Group of local healthcare providers we will be one of the largest NHS organisations in the country.
 Together we will serve a population of over 1 million people across our local communities.
 The Northern Care Alliance is governed by a Committees in Common (CiC) where both NHS Trusts have devolved it decision making.
-The Alliance is chaired by Mr Jim Potter and led by Group Chief Executive, Sir David Dalton and his Executive Team.
+The Alliance is chaired by Mr Jim Potter and led by Group Chief Executive, Mr Raj Jain and his Executive Team.

 Our Care Organisations